DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 ### 500 error

 This is a cloud server error.
-You can usually just rerun these jobs and they'll succeed.
+You can usually just rerun these jobs and they’ll succeed.
 If not, speak with DQT about the trainee.

 ### 404 error